-- Genos the cyborg from One Punch Man always wears sleeveless tops, to show off his robotic arms.
+- Genos the cyborg from One-Punch Man always wears sleeveless tops, to show off his robotic arms.
 It's justified in his case, as sleeves would never survive his bigger attacks, so having them in the first place would be a waste.

 - In Ninja Scroll, Jubei prepares for the final showdown with the Big Bad.
 It's all or nothing now, no more kid gloves, it's all come down to this.
 What's the very first thing Jubei does to prepare for the greatest fight of his life? ...He rips off his sleeves.

 - In Kiniro Mosaic, Karen comes to school once with her vest over a shirt that she has ripped the sleeves off of, leaving jagged edges.
 She insists she can get away with it because it's super cool, but quickly gets out a normal shirt when it's suggested her parents will find out.

 - In Kyo Kara Maoh!, Jozak only ever seems to wear sleeves when he's in women's clothes, and not always then, either - much to Yuuri's horror when he sees the huge biceps on the "lady" flirting with him when Jozak is first introduced.
 Although he's not the best physical fighter of the cast, he is the Combat Pragmatist, and the one who spends the most time on the front lines/roaming the wilderness, since he's a spy and most of the rest of them are aristocrats of some kind.

 - If a shirt isn't sleeveless when Toriko puts it on, it will probably become so shortly.

 - Kojiro Hyuga in Captain Tsubasa always plays with his sleeves rolled up.
 Even out of the matches it's pretty rare to see him with his arms covered.